PURCHASING PROCEDURE GUIDE

 Dealing With Vendors

 Do not promise an order to a vendor – all purchases and vendors must be approved by the Purchasing Department.
+Promising an order without authorization could find you personally liable for the charges.

 Do not expect a supplier to provide layouts or design services without charge or obligation.